-We are selling 14,615,385 of our common shares and The Woodbridge Company Limited, our principal shareholder, is selling 23,384,615 of our common shares.
+We are selling 14,615,385 of our common shares and The Woodbridge Company Limited, our principal shareholder, is selling 17,435,899 of our common shares.
 We will not receive any proceeds from the sale of the common shares being sold by Woodbridge.
 Our common shares are listed on the Toronto Stock Exchange under the symbol TOC.
-On May 1, 2002, the closing sale price of our common shares on the Toronto Stock Exchange was Cdn\$53.80.
-We have applied to list our common shares on the New York Stock Exchange under the symbol TOC.
+On June 11, 2002, the closing sale price of our common shares on the Toronto Stock Exchange was Cdn\$48.06.
+Our common shares have been approved for listing on the New York Stock Exchange under the symbol TOC.